6 Budget Setting Techniques – Explained

 About the Trainers: Lascelles Hussey and Jennifer Bean

 They are Chartered Accountants, and hold Masters in Business Administration.
-They are the Directors of HB Publications and Training International and have over 30 years’ experience in developing and delivering financial training programmes to the public sector.
+They are the Directors of HB Training and Publications International and have over 30 years’ experience in developing and delivering financial training programmes to the Public and Non Profit Sector.
 They are the authors of the “Essential Skills for the Public Sector” series of books which includes “Managing the Devolved Budget”.

 They look forward to sharing their skills and expertise on this financial management course.